Frequently Asked Questions

 Annual calibration applies even if the meter isn’t used frequently as factors such as moisture and low temperature can affect your meter’s operation.
 Therefore, if you’re going to use the test instrument again and the certificate has expired, it needs to undergo a new calibration.

-There are a few terms and conditions related to the 3-day-or-free price promise, such as you must have included a payment/purchase order when sending in the instrument.
+There are a few terms and conditions related to the 3-day-turnaround service, such as you must have included a payment/purchase order when sending in the instrument.

-Full details of the three-day-or-free price promise can be found here.
+Full details of the service can be found here.